Friday, November 27-Tuesday December 1, 2020

 National 4-H Congress is held each November in Atlanta, Georgia.
-For over one hundred years, National 4-H Congress has been a premiere nation-wide opportunity for 4-H members.
-National 4-H Congress is a five-day event that engages high school 4-H members in leadership, civic engagement, global awareness and inclusion.
+For one hundred years, National 4-H Congress has been a premiere nation-wide opportunity for 4-H members.
+National 4-H Congress is a five-day event that engages high school 4-H members in leadership, civic engagement, global awareness, and inclusion.
 Iowa delegates will have the opportunity to participate in state-of-the-art educational workshops, hear from world-renowned speakers, and network with other 4-H members from around the country.
-Each delegate will participate in a half-day service learning opportunity around the city of Atlanta.
+Each delegate will participate in a half-day service-learning opportunity around the city of Atlanta.

 Who should apply?